TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_resnet50_coco.config

-•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config etc.
+•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config if you like to work on them.

 •	Now the model gets trained and run it upto 60000 steps to get better precision and recall.